How to Control Your Budget When Your Spouse Is Deployed

 - Don’t overspend before the deployment.
 Make a budget for deployment spending.
 Don’t go overboard with electronics and equipment that you don’t need.

 - Always keep some extra money in savings.
-Make sure you keep some extra savings for emergencies, even if it's just a few dollars from each paycheck.
-Through Military Saves, you can find out how to set savings goals, put them in writing and stick to them.
+Make sure you keep some extra savings for emergencies, even if it’s just a few dollars from each paycheck.
+Use Military Saves to find out how to set savings goals, put them in writing and stick to them.

 - Live off your predeployment income.
 Sometimes extra pay can tempt you to spend more.
-Instead, try to live off your usual predeployment income and use any extra income to pay down debt or put more into savings
+Instead, try to live off your predeployment income and use any extra income to pay down debt, or invest for retirement.

 - Thrift Savings Plan.
-If you don't already invest regularly in the Thrift Savings Plan, start during deployment.
-You're not likely to miss the money coming out every month and you'll enjoy the benefits later on
+You’ll have some extra, so now’s the time to increase your deposits in the Thrift Savings Plan.
+You're not likely to miss the money coming out every month, and you’ll enjoy the benefits in the future.

 - Savings Deposit Program.
-At the very high rate of 10 percent interest, the Savings Deposit Program is an excellent way to grow your savings.
-The program is only available during deployment.
+At the very high rate of 10% interest, the Savings Deposit Program is an excellent way to grow your savings.
+The program is available only during deployment.

 Homecoming and overspending